datafundamentals/df_ant/README.md

 * default ['df_ant']['url']: the site where the rpm can be downloaded for installation.

+* case node ['platform_family']: this is a case statement written in to account for the differences altering paths in ubuntu vs. centos.
+This is not pretty, but effectively serves its purpose.

 # Recipes
 this will require a base run of Java before ant will work